rufo/talks/mindfulness-for-the-uncertain-mind/README.md

 Both of the above apps are subscription-based, so it’s worth trying them out and seeing what you prefer.
 If you want something free, [Insight Timer](https://insighttimer.com) is a choice I’ve used in the past just for a meditation timer but also has many free guided meditations.
 Other apps I haven’t tried: [Calm](https://www.calm.com), [Oak](https://www.oakmeditation.com).

+## Other talks
+My co-presenter on the RailsConf 2019 self-care track Amy Newell presented a talk on suffering that touched upon aspects of mindfulness and meditation; I'll add a link here once videos are posted.

 ## Other Resources
 I really enjoy the writings of David Cain at [Raptitude](https://www.raptitude.com), discussing the effects of mindfulness on your day to day life.
 Some example posts: